 I especially like using Trello for managing the various steps in upcoming speaking engagements and joint-venture business deals.
 Trello makes it easy to see at a glance what the next action steps are.

-Trello is really good at hiding complexity and simplifying multi-step projects.
+Trello is good at hiding complexity and simplifying multi-step projects.
 It’s surprisingly fast and easy to use.
-I can fill out and organize all the details for a new project within a matter of minutes.
+I can fill out and organize the details for a new project within a matter of minutes.

 I also like the Archive feature.
 If I want to reuse a list that I’ve used in the past, I can retrieve it from my saved archives and modify it as needed.
 The steps are largely the same for each speaking engagement: confirming dates, booking travel, etc. So once I list out the steps for one engagement, I can reproduce them for another engagement with a few clicks.